mamatha-git/shell-script-project/README.md

-shell script taht list the resources in the AWS
+Shell script taht list the resources in the AWS

 Developed a shell script to automate the discovery and listing of AWS resources (S3 buckets, EC2 instances, Lambda functions, and IAM users) across the account.